-In his recent publication, Valery Yakubovich identifies four challenges in using data science techniques in HR practices and proposes practical responses to these challenges
+In his recent publication, Valery Yakubovich identifies the challenges in using data science techniques in HR practices and proposes practical responses to these challenges

 Jérôme Barthélémy, Professor of Management and Strategy at ESSEC Business School, takes a wry view at how to get in your boss’s good books from research carried out by Ithai Stern and James Westphal.